 What happens if you damage a rental car without rental car insurance?

-If collision or comprehensive coverage isn’t included in your policy, it’s wise to buy a collision waiver at the rental counter.
+If collision or comprehensive coverage isn’t included in your policy, buying a collision waiver at the rental counter is wise.
 If the rental car is damaged, you will be financially responsible.
 Your insurance should cover the cost of damages, but if it doesn’t, you should buy car rental insurance.

 Is rental car insurance a scam?